mozilla-rally/beyond_the_paywall/src/README.md

 ## `PageNav.js`

 Similar to `ArticleContents.js`,  this file interfaces with Web Science's `PageNavigation` module.
 A listener is defined here to save data from that module.

+## `Lottery.js`

+This file contains two functions that call separate API endpoints we have created and hosted on AWS.
+One checks whether a particular user is a winner in a weekly lottery and if so, alerts the user through a Notification and a change in the browser-action icon and content, providing an Amazon redeem code.
+The other function waits for a winning user to click on a button labeled "Redeemed" in the modified browser-action content to indicate to us that the code has been redeemed and to turn off the Notification and return the browser-action to the default icon and content.

 ## `PageNavSensitive.js`